 The GMO Threat

-Note: Zaxby's hasn't made it particularly easy to identify msg in products on their website.
-In fact, on Zaxby's food allergens page, MSG isn't even listed as an allergen.
-It's under a discreet little tab titled "sensitivities".
+Note: Until recently, Zaxby's didn't make it particularly easy to identify msg in products on their website.
+In fact, on Zaxby's food allergens page, MSG wasn't even listed as an allergen when I originally wrote this article back in 2016.
+I do see it there now.
+It used to hid under a discreet little tab titled "sensitivities".
 Personally, I don't need the labeling to know that Zaxby's food has monsodium glutamate.
 I was miserable for hours after eating there and that's proof enough for me.
 However, last time a friend got some food there, I checked the ranch dressing and sure enough, it's there by name.

 It isn't always the case.
 Even when a restaurant takes the step of revealing products that contain monosodium glutamate by name, they usually do not mention that there is hidden msg in many, many, many other ingredients they may be using.
 Nor do they list free glutamic acid, a form of msg., If you are severely allergic to MSG in any form, please contact a Zaxby's customer service rep rather than relying on wait staff or website, to rule out free form glutamic acid and/or hidden msg in their foods.